Pure Python implementation of d-dimensional AABB tree.

 The following example shows how to build an AABB tree and test for overlap:

-Documentation for the project will be available online soon.
+Documentation for the project is available at https://aabbtree.readthedocs.io.

 Contributions to the project are welcome.
 Please visit the AABBTree repository to clone the source files, create a pull request, and submit issues.